 To help maximize occupant protection, the front frame rails of the unit body are designed with large-radius curves where they meet the passenger cabin.
 This design helps to dissipate energy in the event of a collision, spreading out impact loads and diverting them under the passenger cell.

-New for 2002, the NSX replaces its pop-up headlights with projector-type Xenon High Intensity Discharge (HID) low beam headlights.
+The NSX features projector-type Xenon High Intensity Discharge (HID) low beam headlights.
 Three times as efficient as conventional halogen lamps, the Acura HID system uses less energy, with more than double the bulb life.
-Luminosity increases by 132 percent over halogen lights while weight is reduced by 16.94 pounds.
+Luminosity increases by 132 percent over halogen lights.
 The increased beam width eliminates the need for separate fog lights.
 The NSX's high beams use conventional halogen bulbs and operate in conjunction with the HID lights.

-For 2002, the NSX gets two new body colors, Long Beach Blue Pearl and New Imola Orange Pearl.
-Other colors are: Grand Prix White, New Formula Red, Spa Yellow Pearl, Silverstone Metallic, and Berlina Black.
-Each of these colors can now be matched to a corresponding interior color for a personalized look or ordered with a conventional leather interior.
+The 2004 NSX comes in the following body colors, Long Beach Blue Pearl, New Ioma Orange Pearl, Grand Prix White, New Formula Red, Spa Yellow Pearl, Silverstone Metallic, and Berlina Black.
+Each of these colors can be matched to a corresponding interior color for a personalized look or ordered with a conventional tan or black leather interior.